I've been camped out in Psalm 34 for the past couple weeks. I found myself turning to this familiar psalm one morning, and I haven't left yet.

 For certain, the ALLs of the 34th Psalm are some powerful stuff.

-Consider these action words and phrases just in Psalm 34 alone that describe David's pursuing engagement with the Lord:
+Consider these proactive words that David (author of many of the psalms) used just in Psalm 34 alone that describe his pursuing engagement with the Lord:

 "I will extol the Lord. . .I will glory in the Lord. . .Glorify the Lord with me. . .let us exalt his name together. . .
 I sought the Lord. . .Those who look to him. . .This poor man called. . .those who fear him. . .Taste and see that the Lord is good. . .the one who takes refuge in him. . .Fear the Lord. . . seek the Lord. . .keep your tongue from evil. . .[keep[ your lips from telling lies. . .
 Turn from evil. . .do good. . .seek peace. . .pursue [peace]. . .The righteous cry out. . .no one who takes refuge in him. . ."

 A flawless follower was David?
 Of course not.
 Read about David's life through I and II Samuel and this is surely most evident.
-However, when confronted with his sin, David was genuinely sorrowful and repentant.
-Additionally, he was an authentic seeker, authentic dweller, and authentic worshiper.
-David was in awe of the Lord and feared Him; therefore, the presence and power and peace of the Lord was given the space to dwell within David's midst.
+Yet, when confronted with his sin, David was genuinely sorrowful and repentant.
+Additionally, David was an authentic seeker, authentic dweller, and authentic worshiper.
+He was in awe of the Lord, and he feared Him; therefore, the presence and power and peace of the Lord was given the space to manifest within David's midst.

-Which brings me to the other all that God wanted me to see that morning and that's the all that begins Psalm 34.
-In my opinion, it's the most superior of the alls of this particular psalm.
-This all had nothing to do with David's troubles or fears.
-Rather, it had to do with David's glorification of the Lord.
-Though David was more than likely in the Cave of Adullam when he wrote this psalm, living as an innocent fugitive on the run from King Saul and dealing with insurmountable troubles of all sorts, yet David maintained a worshipful mind and heart.
+Which brings me to the other all that God wanted me to see that morning, and that's the all that begins Psalm 34.
+In my opinion, it's the most superior of the alls in this particular psalm.
+This all has nothing to do with David's troubles or fears.
+Rather, it has to do with David's glorification of the Lord.
+Though, more than likely, David was in the Cave of Adullam when he wrote this psalm (living as an innocent fugitive on the run from King Saul and dealing with insurmountable troubles of all sorts), yet David maintained a worshipful disposition.

 Consider his words that open the psalm: